 The American Academy of Culinary Arts Certificate Program is 15 months in length and consists of five quarters.
 Culinary Arts students work under the supervision of industry recognized and honored chefs and managers.
 The curriculum focuses on healthy cuisine and nutrition, classical cuisine, and international cuisine instruction.
-The culinary arts certificate includes an internship so that students can practice first-hand the key aspects of their craft.
 Courses offered in this program are fully transferable to the Culinary Arts Associate Degree program.